-Submitting your portfolio is often considered the most intimidating part of the CCS application process.
+Showing your work is often considered the most intimidating part of the application process.
 Don't be intimidated, simply show us what you've got.
 In the event that you are looking for a little guidance, check out some of these helpful tips we've assembled to help you along the way.

 You can download these tips along with a list of helpful “Dos and Don'ts ”.